 All of these provisions are consumer-minded‚ rather than bank-minded‚ so it’s not a shock that the banks and servicers are upset.
 But the truth of the matter is‚ these financial giants have been taking advantage of borrowers and homeowners for years.
 This is a chance to simply even the playing field.

-Contact Los Angeles foreclosure defense attorneys at Cal West Law to schedule your free consultation.
+Contact Woodland Hills foreclosure defense attorneys at Cal West Law to schedule your free consultation.
 Call (818) 446-1334